 Kitec Systems have been established as having a high risk for product failure.
 The system can fail without warning causing damage to the building structure and personal property.

 - The presence of Kitec Systems cannot always be determined in the course of an ERC home assessment.
 It is outside the scope of the assessment to determine the manufacturer of plumbing products.
 Knowledge and awareness of these products can vary by region and experience.

-RAL understands the need for some clients to have the Kitec Plumbing System further evaluated by a qualified plumber before making final decisions with regard to the transferee and property.
-Regardless of the current condition and/or plumber’s opinion, it is RAL’s position that Kitec Plumbing Systems pose a risk of failure that can lead to significant property damage and loss of personal property.
-In addition the history and stigma associated with this product may put the client at risk of complete replacement demands by potential buyers.
-RAL recommends each corporate client make their own policy as to whether or not they require replacement of this piping.
+ReloOlogy understands the need for some clients to have the Kitec Plumbing System further evaluated by a qualified plumber before making final decisions with regard to the transferee and property.
+Regardless of the current condition and/or plumber’s opinion, it is ReloOlogy’s position that Kitec Plumbing Systems pose a risk of failure that can lead to significant property damage and loss of personal property.
+In addition, the history and stigma associated with this product may put the client at risk of complete replacement demands by potential buyers.
+ReloOlogy recommends each corporate client make their own policy as to whether or not they require the replacement of this piping.